Disruption is failure - how to transform with AI without breaking anything

 You know what happens when your team hears about another transformation initiative?
 They check out mentally.

 Mid-size companies feel this worst.
-You do not have enterprise resources to throw consultants at the problem.
-You do not have startup flexibility to pivot when things break.
+You don’t have enterprise resources to throw consultants at the problem.
+You don’t have startup flexibility to pivot when things break.
 You have customers, payroll, and quarterly targets.
+A Vistra survey of mid-market leaders found 50% now rank AI implementation as their number-one business risk, surpassing economic downturn.
 Operational disruption is not a bold move.
 It is an existential risk.

 The evolutionary alternative nobody celebrates